 Do you accept prerequisite courses from a community college?

 Yes, as long as the institution is regionally accredited, prerequisite courses from a community college are accepted.
 Please note that some required courses may not be offered at two-year colleges due to the academic level of the curriculum.

 Do you accept prerequisite courses taken online?

 Some prerequisite courses may be taken online, however, they must be taken at a regionally accredited institution.
 Please note it is strongly recommended that science prerequisite courses be taken with a lab component.

 Do you accept AP credits?

 Yes, as long as your undergraduate institution granted AP credits and they are listed on your transcript.

 What types of experiences do you accept as patient care hours?

 Patient care experiences should involve direct contact with and care for patients in a medical setting.
-Examples of experiences that qualify as direct patient care include work as an EMT, CNA, PT aide, home health aide, and medical scribe.
+Examples of experiences that qualify as direct patient care include work as an EMT, CNA, PT aide, and home health aide.
 The goal is to gain exposure to, and experience in, direct patient care.
 There are many scenarios in which this can be accomplished.